genlayerlabs/genlayer-cli/docs/validator-guide.md

 This guide walks you through becoming a validator on the GenLayer testnet using the CLI.

+For a deeper understanding of how staking works in GenLayer, see the [Staking documentation](/understand-genlayer-protocol/core-concepts/optimistic-democracy/staking).

 ## Prerequisites

 - Node.js installed